Stravaiger Poetry

 When wood fire burns to embers bright

-All living things will
+All living things will coorie in for warmth

 First, gathering before the coming storms